adrianyau/Python-Statistical-Modeling/README.md

 - I discovered that pinning down coordinates to get a bike station near a single location would be tricky as other locations would be captured within the radius depending on the size applied.
 While I obtained approximately 250 bike stations in Vancouver, I was only able to generate 10 to 20 Foursquare and Yelp locations.

 ## Challenges
 - Testing the data given we had limited calls with APIs depending on the organization.
 As I had trouble figuring out locations that were no where close to their nearest bike station, HTML requests were repeated, which led to exceeding my maximum API limits as a user.
 Fortunately, I had the original data saved in .csv, but the data was clearly flawed.
-For example, a yogurt shop (Menchie's) located near the campus at the University of British Columbia was no where near a bike station located on West Broadway, which would be approximately 10 km apart, equivalent to a a 20 minute drive between the two locations.
+For example, a yogurt shop (Menchie's) located near the campus at the University of British Columbia was no where near a bike station located on West Broadway, which would be about 10 km apart, equivalent to a a 20 minute drive between the two locations.

 ## Future Goals
 (what would you do if you had more time?)